elastic/package-spec/README.md

     There are some exceptions, for changes that could be done in patch versions:
     * When the proposed change is intended to address existing issues in packages like ambiguous mappings or security risks.
-    * Exception: When the proposed change affects a feature marked as technical preview.
+    * When the proposed change affects a feature marked as technical preview.
   * If the proposed change introduces support for a new feature that requires explicit support in the Stack, the new version will be `x.Y.0`, where `Y = y + 1`.
 That is, we bump up the minor version.
 See note below about